sitthykun/smilevalidation/README.md

     , elementValue2='hello2'
 )
 ```
-Then the isValid() method will execute these too.
+Then the IsValid() method will execute these too.

 Full example: